Smooth-E/aurora-todolist/README.md

 2. Apply necessary patches: `git apply libs/*.patch`
 2. Open `harbour-todolist.pro` in Sailfish OS IDE (Qt Creator for Sailfish)
 3. To run on emulator, select the `i486` target and press the run button
-4. To build for the device, select the `armv7hl` target and click “deploy all”;
+4. To build for the device, select the `aarch64` or `armv7hl` target and click “deploy all”;
    the RPM packages will be in the `RPMS` folder

 If you contribute, please do not forget to add yourself to the list of